schibsted/WAAS/README.md

 ```

 Add a json file named `allowed_webhooks.json` to the root folder of the project.
 This file is ignored by git.
-The content should be a list of valid webhooks, urls and tokens like this:
+The content should be a list of valid webhooks, urls and your generated tokens like this:

 ```
 [